 Since convection ovens rotate the air inside the oven, you can cook more than one food item inside.
 If you’re planning on cooking a turkey and potatoes or other veggies at the same time, you can put them in at the same time.
 As long as there is excellent air circulation, every food should cook evenly and thoroughly.
 This makes it ideal for huge family dinners where plenty of people show up for dinner.

 A convection works quickly, which means you can set the temperature lower for a convection oven than you can for a conventional oven.
+You need to reduce the temperature of a standard recipe by 25 degrees if using a convection oven.
 Lowering the temperature allows the food to cook thoroughly, but at a faster pace.
 It’s perfect for setting up multiple foods inside the oven.
 When you have two different foods with different serving temperatures, it allows the shorter items to cook at the same time.
 It’s ideal for those needing everything to be served at once, rather than waiting for everything at the same time.

 Cons of Convection Oven vs. Conventional Oven